inkline/inkline.io/content/docs/utilities/css/display.md

 ---
-title: Utilities - Display - Inkline
+title: CSS Utility Classes - Display - Inkline
 description: Change the display style of components responsively with display utilities.
 ---

-# Display Utilities
+:ContentHeading{ title="Display" subtitle="CSS Utility Classes" }
 ## Change the display style of components responsively with display utilities.

 ### How it works